J.S. Bach: Invention a-moll BWV 784 (1996)

 Preface (Zimmermann Frankfurt ZM 35450)

-The present Invention in A minor for 4 mallet instruments by Bertold Hummel originated from the idea of an attempt at musical playfulness and refers to the well-known A minor Invention by Johann Sebastian Bach.
-J.S.
-Bach originally published these musical ideas as early as 1723 as instructional pieces and instructions "to achieve a cantabile way of playing".
-The collection of these piano pieces has now been available for almost 300 years as ideal material for the musical education of young artists.
+"Invention in A minor for 4 mallet Instruments" by Bertold Hummel was the result of an idea for an attempt at musical experimentation and refers to the well-known "Invention in A minor" by Johann Sebastian Bach.
+Originally, J. S. Bach wrote down these musical ideas in 1723 as didactic pieces and as an instruction in how to "achieve a cantabile style of playing".
+This collection of pieces has served as ideal material for the musical education of young artists for nearly 300 years now.

-In his arrangement, B. Hummel presents the original two-part piano piece in a patchwork-like distribution over four parts, thus giving four percussion players the opportunity to practise playing the mallets in a cantabile manner at the same time.
-In his draft score, B. Hummel prescribes the use of 4 marimbas (possibly also 2 vibraphones and 2 marimbas).
-He explains: "The parts marked with brackets are original and should be played louder than the 'counterpoints' I invented."
-As is well known, J.S.
-Bach refrained from using dynamic markings in his inventions, and so a musical interpretation is indicated in the first 4 bars of the arrangement by means of exemplary dynamic markings.
-As with the original, the performers are given complete freedom to use their musical creativity as the composition progresses.
+In B. Hummel's arrangement, the two-part piano piece is presented as a patchwork divided among four parts, thus giving four percussionists the opportunity to practise cantabile playing on mallet Instruments.
+In his draft of the score, B. Hummel prescribes the use of 4 marimbas (with the possible alternative of 2 vibraphones and 2 marimbas).
+He explains this as follows: "The parts contained in brackets are original and should be played louder than the "counterpoints" l have invented throughout".
+In his Inventions, J.S.Bach is known to have done without dynamic instructions, and, therefore, in the first 4 bars of the arrangement, the musical Interpretation is suggested by the dynamic marks added for guidance.
+As in the original, the musicians are given free rein to apply their musical creativity as the composition progresses.

-Soprano: c-Marimba (4-octave)
+Soprano: c-marimba (4-octave)

 Alto: c-marimba (4-octave)

-Soprano: xylophone
+Soprano: Xylophone

-Alto: marimba (together with the bass)
+Alto: marimba (together with bass)

 Tenor: vibraphone